Subhankar2000/Car-Parking-Management/README.md

 # Car-Parking-Management

-If you want the codes for evaluation e-mail a request to : subhu990@hotmail.com
+Need codes for study purpose ?
+Drop a mail for the same to : subhu990@gmail.com
+Sorry !
+Codes are not open-source anymore
+:-(